kyrylo/kyrylo/README.md

 I'm a software engineer, web developer, and entrepreneur.

-I work on [Telebugs](https://telebugs.com), a lightweight, self-hosted Sentry alternative without a subscription.

-I post about it (and my other projects) regularly.
+I work on [Telebugs](https://telebugs.com).
+It's a self-hosted Sentry alternative for error tracking that I post about (and my other projects) regularly.
 Find me online:

 - Home: https://kyrylo.org
 - X - [@kyrylosilin](https://x.com/kyrylosilin)